funcool/rumext/doc/user-guide.md

 ## Higher-Order Components

-**TODO** tengo muchas dudas. ¿cuál es la diferencia entre usar mf/memo y el comportamiento por defecto de react? ¿por qué higher order?

-This is the way you extend/add additional functionality to a function component.
-Rumext exposes one:
+React allows to create a component that adapts or wraps another component to extend it and add additional functionality.
+Rumext includes a convenient mechanism for doing it: the `::mf/wrap` metadata.

+Currently Rumext exposes one such component:

 - `mf/memo`: analogous to `React.memo`, adds memoization to the
   component based on props comparison.

-To use the higher-order components, you need to wrap the component manually or pass it as a special property in the metadata:
+This allows to completely avoid execution to the component function if props have not changed.

 ```clojure
 (mf/defc title*